rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### Are there any big programs written in it yet?
 I want to read big samples.

 There aren't many large programs yet.
 The [Rust compiler][rustc], 50,000+ lines at the time of writing, is written in Rust.

-A research browser engine called [Servo][servo], 17,000+ lines, will be a large task oriented application, integrating many crates and native library bindings (note that it can be difficult to build currently).
+A research browser engine called [Servo][servo], 17,000+ lines across more than a dozen crates, will be a large task-oriented, graphical application, exercising interesting Rust features, and integrating many native libraries (note that it can be difficult to build currently).

 Some examples that demonstrate different aspects of the language:

 * The core library's [LinearMap] - A sendable hash map in an OO style
+* The std [json] module - Enums and pattern matching
 * Servo's [image_cache_task] - An image cache in an actor style
 * [fempeg] - An mpeg-2 decoder that does only stack allocation, no heap, no GC
 * [mre] - A small web framework integrating a number of interesting bindings